EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/sketch/share/ember-doc/README.md

 You can also go to the command line and use "nmtui" to connect.

+## Making a backup

+To pull everything on a remote EmberOS machine's sketch folder(Aside from things that are listed in the /sketch/.gitignore file), use the tools/pullBack.sh script, and modify the hostname and password as needed.

+Note that only the root .gitignore works for this, which is why the file comes preloaded with so many entries.

 ## Offline Comms

 A primary goal for EmberOS, although it is meant mostly as an embedded OS for "large" devices, is that in a pinch, if it is all you've got, you should be able